biosustain/cell-factory-design-course/_episodes/03-Pathway-visualization.md

 > ## Adding a missing pathway
 >
 > In the _E. coli_ central carbon metabolism map, add the biosynthetic pathway for L-serine.
+Tip: Look up the biosynthetic steps on [KEGG](http://www.genome.jp/kegg/) or [EcoCyc](http://ecocyc.org/) if you can't recall them.
 {: .challenge}

 > ## Highlight gene expression changes
 >
-> Using the _E. coli_ central carbon metabolism map, visualize the gene expression data covered in the R lesson of the software carpentry course.
+> Using the _E. coli_ central carbon metabolism map, visualize the gene expression data covered in the R lesson of the software carpentry course (data/expression_data_e_coli.csv).
+Play with the settings until you're satisfied with the representation
 {: .challenge}

 ## Using Escher maps inside Jupyter notebooks